Skip to content

 FHA gift guidelines

-The FHA (Federal Housing Administration) insures loans with a minimum 3.5% down payment, which can be gifted.
-Likewise a gift letter is required, along with acceptable documentation reflecting the transfer of gift funds.
+The FHA (Federal Housing Administration) insures loans that require a minimum down payment of 3.5%, which you can cover with a gift.
+You must provide a gift letter and acceptable documentation showing the transfer of the gift funds.

 FHA loans offer a minimum credit score of 580 to qualify, which is lower than the 620 needed for a conventional.
 FHA is a popular loan with first-time homebuyers.